IDEA-XL/RAPM/README.md

 # RAPM
-Code for paper "Rethinking Text-based Protein Understanding: Retrieval or LLM?"
+Official code implementation for the paper "Rethinking Text-based Protein Understanding: Retrieval or LLM?"